flankedgonerogue/Mining-FIs-Using-CLM/README.md

 `-image`: /path/to/image.json - Loads up the initial graph from a JSON image.

+`-minsup`: Minimum Support Threshold > 0, if an invalid value or no value is provided the program uses the default value i.e 2

 If neither `-output` and `-history` are provided then the script pretty-prints final graph image to console.

 ### Return codes